jarusll/the-logs/index.md

 date: 2022-03-24T00:00:00+05:30
 ---

+# 2022-06-13

+I DID IT!!!
+I made the compiler.
+The prototype is ready.

 # 2022-06-12

 Spent the whole day reading about lexers and parsers.
 I have the grammer and lexer ready.
 I am using `nearley`.
 I should have the prototype ready tomorrow.